FormDraft

 Free Freelance Invoice Template — Fill Out & Download Instantly

-Free — No Sign-Up RequiredPDF & Word
+Free — No Sign-Up RequiredPDF & WordUpdated April 2, 2026

 A freelance invoice is a professional billing document sent to clients for services rendered.
 Unlike employee pay stubs, freelancers and independent contractors are responsible for creating their own invoices to request payment.

-Legal Disclaimer: This template is attorney-reviewed and built to US legal standards.
-It does not substitute for professional legal advice — for complex situations, we recommend consulting a licensed attorney.
+⚠️ Legal Disclaimer: This template is attorney-reviewed and built to US legal standards.
+It does not substitute for professional legal advice.
+For complex situations, we recommend consulting a licensed attorney.

 Document Completeness15%